thosgood/thosgood.github.io/_posts/2018-03-31-quantum-circuits-part-1.md

 What is really astonishing is that quantum theory is in some sense more general and powerful that quantum theory.
 What do I mean by this?
 Well, as an example that I still think about in awe, even if quantum theory is completely entirely 'wrong', in that the universe works by some entirely different theory, then we can _still_ use quantum physics to produce truly random data.
-This doesn't sound very exciting or big, but if you say it in a different way you can see why people would get so worked up about it: _if all of our lab equipment is made by some private corporation that we don't trust, and we want to produce a random number, then using quantum physics we can do so with **complete certainty**, even if the equipment has been tampered with to produce certain states of particles more often than others, or to produce seemingly random states that are actually just following a predetermined order._
+This doesn't sound very exciting or big, but if you say it in a different way you can see why people would get so worked up about it: _if all of our lab equipment is made by some private corporation that we don't trust, and we want to produce a random number, then using quantum physics we can do so with **complete certainty**,[^10] even if the equipment has been tampered with to produce certain states of particles more often than others, or to produce seemingly random states that are actually just following a predetermined order._

 I don't want to be turning quantum physics into sensationalism now, so this comes with the obvious caveat that doing things in practice is usually really hard.
 A quote I remember hearing from Artur is that _"in theory there is no difference between theory and practice, but in practice there is"_.